Dental fear: Management

-Similarly, distraction techniques can also be utilised to divert the patient's attention to allow them to avoid supposed negativity and be more comfortable.
+Similarly, distraction techniques can also be utilized to divert the patient's attention to allow them to avoid supposed negativity and be more comfortable.
 This can be achieved through television or movies, or a physical distraction such as focusing on another body part such as wiggling the toes or fingers.

 More recent research indicates that the use of conscious sedation combined appropriate communication techniques may relieve the anxiety in the long-term.